pjakiela/ECON523/exercises/E5-TWFE.md

 #### Part (a)

-What proportion of treated country years receive negative weighting in the TWFE estimation when you exclude the never treated countries?
-You can answer this question by generating and then summarizing a variable that is 1 for treated observations (i.e. country-years) receiving negative weight in TWFE, 0 for treated observations receiving positive weight in TWFE, and missing for untreated country-years.
+What proportion of treated country-years (i.e. country-years with `fpe` equal to one) receive negative weighting in the TWFE estimation when you exclude the never-treated countries?

 #### Part (b)

-What proportion of treated country years receive negative weighting in the TWFE estimation when you include the never treated countries?
+What proportion of treated country-years receive negative weighting in the TWFE estimation when you include the never treated countries?

 ### Question 4:  Event studies.